VincentSastra/DubHacks-ARTryOnShirt/ReadMe.md

-### Try On Shirt
+### Virtual Wardobe
-Try on Shirt allows users to try out shirts in an augmented environment.
+Virtual Wardobe allows users to try out shirts in an augmented environment.
 This will help user's decide if the apparel is right for them and visualize wearing this apparel more easily.
 We are submitting this as part of the DubHacks Hackathon 2020.
 Our team believe that the epidemic in 2020 creates a lot of problem that technology can solve.
 One of them being the boundaries of the virtual world in e-commerce.
 It has always been hard for people to visualize what they're buying and our team hope that this project can help bridge the disconnect between virtual and reality.

 Watch a quick introduction video here: https://youtu.be/bOOg6388tgU